joeseven2/time-machine-illustrated/README.md

 # prompts

 ## chat gpt
-1. Describe the main scene in this in vivid detail, limit to two sentenses:

-2. Describe this scene in one to four word descriptions.
+Describe this scene in one to four word descriptions.
 Each description separated by commas.
 Total word count less than 120:

-3. Describe in short one to three word comma separated descriptions this:

 ## Midjourney base prompt